 Antigone brings Sophocles’ great tragic cycle to a close that begins with Oedipus Rex.
 Although all of the plays in the cycle demonstrate the superb skills of the playwright, Antigone is the most timeless of the three.
 The play deals with issues still relevant today- the abuse of political power, the importance of familial ties, and the subordinated status of women.

 These themes are, of course, not the only important issues addressed by the play.
 Sophocles has created a literary masterpiece so rife with material for analysis, scholars have been studying Antigone for thousands of years, and there seems to be no end to the valuable insights derived from its passages.

 Translated by Cornell theatre professor David Feldshuh, the play strikes the perfect balance between the original Greek and Shakespearean verse so OrangeMite audiences will have no difficulty following the story.
 The corpse of Antigone’s brother Polyneices lies unmourned on the battlefield because Creon, her uncle, and the ruler, has forbidden any rites.
 She defies Creon’s law on the grounds that sacred law takes precedence over civil law and thus the action begins.

 OrangeMite will expand its community involvement this season by staging its first production at Dover Community Library.
 Veteran theater director Jaci Keagy will bring to life Sophocles' Antigone featuring our seasoned company of Shakespearean actors.
-Open auditions will be held for this historic work on May 30 & 31 at 6pm at the Dover Community Library, 3700-3 Davidsburg Rd, Dover, PA.
-Those interested in participating should email the artistic director, William Wolfgang, to schedule their audition.

 The play will be performed with a cast of 12 at the Dover Community Library on July 14, 15, & 16, 3700-3 Davidsburg Rd, Dover, PA.